AdilSarwarNU/sean-api/README.md

     $ node start

+Running the server by default will launch multi-threaded version even in development mode.

-When in development mode, you can use (nodemon)[https://github.com/remy/nodemon] by running the gulp task:
+When in development mode, you can use [nodemon](https://github.com/remy/nodemon) by running the gulp task:

     $ gulp